Amarok79/Amarok.Events/doc/Documentation.md

 ### Weak Subscriptions

-It is possible to register an event handler (synchronous and/or asynchronous) via weak subscription.
+It is possible to register an event handler (synchronous or asynchronous) via weak subscription.
 That is one that is automatically removed after the event handler has been garbage collected.

-Weak subscriptions support a very specific but common use case.
+Weak subscriptions support a particular but common use case.
 Using weak subscriptions in a wrong way can be dangerous as it can cause hard-to-reproduce bugs.
 Consider this as a warning.
-But, correctly used they can help in preventing memory leaks, for example, just because you forgot to manually remove an event handler.
+However, correctly used they can help in preventing memory leaks, for example, just because you forgot to manually remove an event handler.

 Let's imagine an application where you have a set of services.
 These services are mainly persistent and live for the entire application lifetime.
 Such services are commonly registered as singletons in a dependency injection container.